HPSCTerrSys/eCLM/docs/users_guide/introduction_to_eCLM/introduction.md

 :height: 400px
 :name: fig2

-Figure 2: Configuration of the CLM subgrid hierarchy.
-Adapted from: http://www.cesm.ucar.edu/.
+Configuration of the CLM subgrid hierarchy.
+Adapted from: <a href="http://www.cesm.ucar.edu/" target="_blank">http://www.cesm.ucar.edu/</a>.
 ```
 <p>

-More background information on CLM (and it’s latest release CLM5) including documentation and publications can be found [here](https://www.cesm.ucar.edu/models/clm).
+More background information on CLM (and it’s latest release CLM5) including documentation and publications can be found <a href="https://www.cesm.ucar.edu/models/clm" target="_blank">here</a>.